Lower Lip Asymmetry

 Case: 1 of 8

-Before and 2 months after lower lip myectomy.
+Before and 4 months after a lower lip myectomy.

-Before and 2 months after lower lip myectomy.
+Before and 4 months after a lower lip myectomy.

 Case: 2 of 8

-Smile restoration with a lower lip muscle and buccinator myectomies performed by Dr. Shai Rozen in Dallas, Texas to restore smile and facial symmetry in addition to Botox®️around the right eye for her blepharospasm secondary to underlying synkinesis.
-She presented 4 years after an event of Bell's Palsy on the right side of the face a...
+Smile restoration with a lower lip muscle myectomy performed by Dr. Shai Rozen in Dallas, Texas to restore smile and facial symmetry in addition to Botox®️around the right eye for her blepharospasm and neck for neck tightness secondary to underlying synkinesis.
+She presented several years after a bout of facial paralysis due to Bell'...
 Read More

 Case: 3 of 8

-Smile and lower lip restoration in a patient with synkinesis with myectomy of the lower lip, performed by Dr. Shai Rozen in Dallas, Texas.
-Patient presented 4 years after a last event of facial paralysis which was diagnosed as Bell's Palsy and evolved from flaccid facial paralysis to synkinesis.
-She had difficulty with smiling, ea...
+Smile and lower lip restoration in a patient with synkinesis with a combination of selective neurectomies and myectomy of the lower lip, performed by Dr. Shai Rozen in Dallas, Texas.
+Patient presented 6 months after an event of facial paralysis which was diagnosed as Ramsay Hunt Syndrome.
+She had difficulty with speech, eating, drooling, smil...
 Read More

 Before and 7 years after nerve transfers and cross facial nerve grafts for smile and eye reanimation.